andycandrea/words/README.md

     This shares some content with *Leonard Cohen Makes it Darker*, but it concentrates more on the story of Cohen's performance at the Isle of Wight in 1970.
-That performance--including his introductory remarks transcribed in the article--can be heard on Spotify
+That performance—including his introductory remarks transcribed in the article—can be heard on Spotify
     [here](https://open.spotify.com/album/30juFhWr8RPtDT75soYnJb).

 ## Life/Philosophy